 We understand that many of our customers may be experiencing financial hardship due to COVID-19.
-We’ve temporarily suspended disconnections for non-payment and will resume service disconnections for past due customer accounts in September, upon approval from the PUCO.

 If you anticipate problems paying your electric bill, please contact us so we can work together on a plan:

 The suspension on disconnections was a temporary measure to provide short-term relief for customers.
 As part of our return to standard business operations, service disconnections for past due customer accounts will resume in September.
 No disconnects will occur before September 14.
 Please refer to your September bill for a potential disconnect date on your individual account.

 Will customers have to pay for electric service used during the emergency?